Pool Service Rates in California 2026: Complete Pricing Guide

 San Francisco Bay Area

-- Market: High cost of living supports higher rates
+- Market: High cost of living supports premium rates

 - Season: Year-round but cooler, less intensive service